therealnicoroshi/modlist/README.md

 Open the installation folder and double-click on the program called `ModOrganizer.exe`.

-Make sure the dropdown box on the right is set to `The Nico Experience` and press the `Run` button.
+Make sure the dropdown box on the right is set to `The Nico Experience (version number)` and press the `Run` button.

 Alternate method is clicking on the .exe link at the top labeled `The Nico Experience (version number)`